-The Building Act sets out specific requirements around building contracts and contractors ‘putting things right’ for clients.
+The Building Act and regulations set out specific requirements around building contracts and contractors ‘putting things right’ for clients.
 These requirements don’t just apply to builders, but to work done by any tradesperson.

 For residential building work of $30,000 (including GST) or over, you must: